gobuffalo/packr/README.md

 For example: `./releases`

-Traditionally you would use the `-o` flag to tell `go` where to compile said release.

-However, because of how boxes work, we must compile the release in the appropriate absolute path.
+However, because passing a `.go` file requires absolute paths, we must compile the release in the appropriate absolute path.

 ```bash
 GOOS=linux GOARCH=amd64 packr build